YawarRaza7349/YawarRaza7349.github.io/index.md

 ## Activity

-_Modified slightly from the original posts by including the external links as in-line text and correspondingly adjusting the text._
+_Posts modified slightly from the originals on LinkedIn by including the external links as in-line text and correspondingly adjusting the text._

 ### Post